Ade Gardner: St Helens winger wary of Hull KR after record loss

 "We've got confidence to put on a good performance.
 Although we lost on Good Friday at Wigan I thought we played some good stuff, especially in the second half.
 Then on Monday, we've taken apart a talented Castleford team quite comprehensively."

-Gardner, who has scored 170 tries during his career at St Helens, was absent from the squad for the 48-18 win against the Tigers at Langtree Park.
+Gardner, who has scored 170 tries during his career at St Helens, was absent from the squad for the at Langtree Park.

 He was forced off the field before half-time in the defeat at Wigan three days earlier with a head injury and revealed it took two days to recover fully.